Plaxton Supreme: Chassis

+Over 180 were built for operators in Denmark and The Netherlands.

 Versions

 Supreme I, II and III

 These were all badged as "Supreme" only, with no numerals to distinguish the different variants.
 As a result, the definitions are not clear.
 Plaxton's centenary website states that the Supreme I was built on the Bedford VAS chassis, and the Supreme II on the Bristol LHS.
 However the spare parts manuals state that the Supreme II was built with composite wooden/steel frames on full-size chassis, such as the Leyland Leopard, Bedford YLQ/YMT, Ford R1014/R1114, AEC and Volvo B58.
 The Supreme III was built with entirely steel framing.
 Wooden and steel framed examples were built in parallel during the 1976, 1977 and 1978 seasons, the difference being undetectable from the outside, but determined by the body number suffix AM (All Metal) or the letter M in the middle of the body number.

 Its design features clearly echoed those of the Elite III but with subtly evolved shape and trim.
 The windscreen shape was altered to have a more heavily arched top, with vertical ridges above it where the Elite had had horizontal ridges.
 The grille surround was integrated with the front bumper, and the panel between the headlights was usually omitted resulting in a larger grille.
 Side trim generally included two chrome strips along the sides, the lower one having either one or two curved kinks in it.
 The rear end is less rounded than the Elite's.